Thomas Stainsby was the third child of Thomas Stainsby & Mary Lister born at Linthorpe & christened December 16th, 1843 at West Acklam, Yorks.

 Oct-December 1870 at Bishop Auckland

-In 1881 Mary was listed in the census as married to John Carter, born c1848 at Morley, Yorks.
+In 1881 Mary was listed in the census as married to John Carter, born c1848 at Morley, Yorks, the son of Joseph Carter, a miner.
 They were living at Lumley St, Middlesbrough where John was a general labourer.
 Living with them were John Henderson, also a general labourer & the children of Thomas Stainsby & Mary, namely Thomas Stainsby (10), Mary Ann Stainsby (7), Annie Elizabeth Stainsby (6) & Stephen Stainsby (5).
 Mary Ann & John Carter had a daughter Hannah Carter (2).
-Marriage records indicate that Mary Ann married John Carter on November 26th, 1883 at St John’s Church, Middlesbrough.
+Marriage records indicate that Mary Ann married John Carter, a gardener, on November 26th, 1883 at St John’s Church, Middlesbrough.
 Intriguingly Mary Ann’s surname was given as Henderson, not Stainsby!

 At the time of the 1891 census Mary & John were living at 22 Albert Mews, Middlesbrough & John was still a general labourer.
 Mary’s son, John Henderson (24) was still living with them & he was a pipe moulder.
 Also living there were Mary’s son Thomas Stainsby (20), a general labourer, daughters Mary Stainsby (18), a laundry maid, & Annie Stainsby (17), a domestic servant & son Stephen Stainsby (15), a butcher.
 The Carter children now included Hannah (12), Joseph (9), Robert W (6), Alice Maud (5) & Violetta (3).